Small, Smart & Historic

 - Named one of Intel's 50 "Most Unwired College Campuses" for our campus-wide wireless network

-- Sir Christopher Wren Building (1700) is the oldest college building in the U.S.
+- Sir Christopher Wren Building (1700) is the oldest academic building still in use in the U.S.

 - Colonial Campus section is restored to 18th-century appearance